tehnal/in-connect/README.md

 # in-connect

-- ABSTRACT -
+- OVERVIEW-
 The Linkedin Connect Bot is a tool for people - particularly students - to rapidly grow their connections.
 It emphasizes people in their immediate network such as their school or prior connections.

 - MAIN -
 This project is intended to be a fun little test, using pyautogui in order to open linkedin, go to the "Grow your network" section, and connect with everyone it "sees".
+While it might seem a little... "spammy", I intend for this to be more of a showcase project than a real "connect with everyone possible" project.

 - SET UP and USE -